ch007m/r-d/cloudfoundry/DEVELOPER.md

      state     since                  cpu    memory    disk      details
 #0   running   2020-03-17T14:27:36Z   0.0%   0 of 1G   0 of 1G
 ```
-- Check if the Application is well started, play with it
+- Check if the Application is well started, play with it ;-)
-- Test an application with a [database](https://tanzu.vmware.com/tutorials/getting-started/introduction)